-NSDL operates under well-founded, legal framework which comprises of the Depositories Act, 1996; SEBI (Depositories and Participants) Regulations 2018, Circulars & Guidelines issued by SEBI, Bye Laws and Business Rules of NSDL and also agreements entered with Business Partners which provide a high degree of certainty for each material aspect of the activities.
+NSDL, as a depository operates under a well-founded, legal framework which comprises of the Depositories Act, 1996; SEBI (Depositories and Participants) Regulations 2018, Circulars & Guidelines issued by SEBI, Bye Laws and Business Rules of NSDL which provide a high degree of certainty for each material aspect of the activities.
+NSDL is registered as a depository with SEBI, which regulates the securities market in India.